Xmetalfanx/Complete_Homepage/linuxHQ/json/distroLayout.md

 # Framework Here

-- desktopName
+## desktopName

   - This is how i call it

-- desktopTitle
+## desktopTitle

   - sort of like Desktop Name but may include spaces and Caps ... what gets displayed on the page

+## version
-- Version - I think I may have to just do the current version in x-repo vs "what say Fedora 28 started with" but i may come back to that later -currentVersion/Latest Version
+    - I think I may have to just do the current version in x-repo vs "what say Fedora 28 started with" but i may come back to that later -currentVersion/Latest Version

   - Arch